TimOetting/kirby-builder/README.md

                 label: Citation
                 type: text

-This will result in a a section field like this:
+This will give us a section field like this:

 ![Kirby builder Screenshot](https://raw.githubusercontent.com/TimOetting/kirby-builder/master/kirby-builder-panel.png)

-The content will be saved like this:
+The content will be stored like this:

 	----